Zanidean/Automatic-Reporting/README.md

 RMarkdown is a package for weaving code and prose to create dynamic analysis reports.
 In standard practice, an analyst writes their analysis as an RMarkdown document, which can be rendered in almost any format (Word, PowerPoint, PDF, HTML, …).

-If the analyst runs the analysis again without changes, they get the same result.
-If the analyst changes something about the analysis, then they would get different results -
-***automatic reporting*** here is just programatically changing a few variables in the analysis.
+If the analyst re-runs the analysis again without changes, then they get the same result.
+If the analyst changes something about the analysis, then they would get different results - ***automatic reporting*** here is just programatically changing a few variables in the analysis.

-RMarkdown is versatile, it can be formed to fit any type of analysis you want to achieve.
-For this reason, I’ve made a fairly simple report, but I’d encourage you to take a look at all that is possible.
+RMarkdown is versatile; it can be formed to fit any type of analysis you want to achieve.
+For this reason, I’ve made a fairly simple report, but I’d encourage you to take a look at all that is possible with RMarkdown.

 In the `code/Report Template.Rmd`, the only input that’s programatically changed is `prg`, on Line 7.
 Effectively this filters the `xmr_data` to